chrisgrieser/nvim-kickstart-python/README.md

 ## Download
 `kickstart-python` requires at least nvim 0.10.

-Download the [kickstart-python.lua](./kickstart-python.lua) file and run neovim with it:
+Download the [kickstart-python.lua](./kickstart-python.lua) file and run Neovim with it:

 ```bash